USGS-NGGDPP/mdEditor-keywords/README.md

 - Node.js installed on your machine.
 - Yarn package manager for managing dependencies and scripts.

+### GCMD Prerequisites

+- The file `harvesters/gcmd/vocabularies.json` should be reviewed to only include the desired vocabularies and updated to include any new ones.

+### GNIS Prerequisites

+- Download the GNIS data and store it in the directory `harvesters/gnis/data/` and be sure to extract the zip files.

+### ScienceBase Prerequisities

+- The file `harvesters/sciencebase/vocabularies.json` should be reviewed to only include the desired vocabularies and updated to include any new ones.

+### USGS Prerequisites

+- The file `harvesters/usgs/thesaurusConfig.json` should be reviewed for accuracy and completeness.

 ## Setup

 First, clone the repository and install the dependencies: